Teaching with Technology Award

 - student evaluations for the course(s) that incorporated the instructional technology.
 These evaluations must be included with the nomination and could be from the second and subsequent times that the course was offered.
 (Experience has shown that the first time a course is taught with a major new technological innovation, the student evaluations tend to be lower and not representative of the actual performance).

-The University Outstanding Faculty Awards Committee, in association with the Office of Distance Learning and OCCS, will review the nominations from the Deans and make a recommendation on the Award winners to the Provost by March 3, 2014.
+The University Outstanding Faculty Awards Committee, in association with the Office of Distance Learning and ITS, will review the nominations from the Deans and make a recommendation on the Award winners to the Provost by March 9, 2015.